yochaigal/cairn/wip/2e/setting-seeds.md

 ## Conclusion

 Once you've gathered the results of these tables, combine them in order to create a cohesive theme for this region.
 For example, if I rolled a region covered in plains and surrounded by rivers, I might assume that the locals here were tradespeople, selling their wares to the neighbors downriver.
 If I rolled that the people there were religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
 And if their primary resources were land, I'd assume they grew their own food, but that their traders were always on the search for spices from distant lands.

+Next, you can follow the [Factions](/wip/2e/factions.md) rules for generating Factions to populate your map, and the [Dungeons] or [Forestcrawl](/wip/2e/forestcrawl.md) rules to build each of your POIs.